ayellapragada/devlog/plugins/summarizer/README.md

 ## Overview

-The summarizer plugin runs on a scheduled basis (e.g., every 15 minutes at :00, :15, :30, :45) and creates concise summaries that highlight:
+The summarizer plugin runs on a scheduled basis (e.g., every 30 minutes at :00 and :30) and creates concise summaries that highlight:
 - What you were working on during the time period
 - Key actions taken and commits made
 - Context switches between tasks